Government-Grade Security. For Everyone.

 The TL;DR

-2. FedRAMP-grade vulnerability timelines and management
+• Strict, non-negotiable vulnerability remediation timelines and management

-In a world where cloud data breaches are rising in numbers, cost and impact, getting better security is a good tier to choose.
-Demanding the best possible security is an even better tier to demand.
-When you compare laboratory data solutions, do you consider security as a critical feature for your important data?
+When you compare laboratory data solutions, do you consider security as a critical feature for your valuable data?
 LabArchives does.

 Latest Blog Posts

-LabArchives’ FedRAMP® authorization strengthens security across both government and commercial cloud environments.
-Through continuous monitoring, strict remediation timelines, deeper audits, and enhanced compliance beyond ISO 27001 and SOC 2, commercial customers benefit from much higher security standards at no additional cost.
+LabArchives’ FedRAMP authorization strengthens security across all cloud environments, government or not.
+Through continuous monitoring, strict remediation timelines, deeper audits, and enhanced compliance beyond ISO 27001 and SOC 2, all customers benefit from much higher security standards at no additional cost.

 LabArchives is proud to announce the launch of a Canadian cloud server, giving institutions and researchers the ability to store and manage their data entirely within Canada.
 This new deployment supports data residency and privacy requirements while delivering the same trusted LabArchives functionality, performance, and collaborative experience leading peer institutions rely on worldwide.